shionguha/rscripts/README.md

 **pca-iris.R**: Uses Fisher's Iris Dataset to perform Principal Component Analysis (PCA) and its diagnoistics.

 **LMM_Examples.R**: A simple implementation of a linear mixed model.
 These types of models are also known as Hierarchical Linear Models or Random Effects Models.

+**kmeans.R**: A script which takes example data from kmeans-data and then runs the kmeans algorithm on it.
+Easy and fast - can be modified for any simple dataset's purpose.